This traditional Scottish shortbread recipe makes a crispy biscuit that melts in your mouth on every bite. Butter is the key.

 For chocolate lovers, you can make a chocolate dip and dip half the cookies or biscuits.
 I found this homemade chocolate dip recipe but haven’t tested it.
 If you try it, let me know how it goes in the comments section below.

 I find making this traditional Scottish shortbread so therapeutic.
 It’s like making an edible craft.
-Put on some Christmas music, pour a glass of wine, and enjoy every moment.
+Put on some Christmas music, pour a cup of hot cider, and enjoy the process.

-There are so many other ideas to explore but I would like to know what you do with your shortbread cookies.
-Post your ideas, tips, tricks and anything else you’d like to share below.
+There are so many other ideas to explore, but I would like to know what you do with your shortbread cookies.
+Post your ideas, tips, tricks and anything else you’d like to share in the comments section.

 Traditional Scottish Shortbread